City-of-Helsinki/mlops-template/README.md

 ```

 This way libraries you and other users will have the same Python environment.
-{% include note.html content='run `./update_requirements.sh` - it contains the three above pip commands for updating and installing the requirements for convenience!' %}
+{% include note.html content='run `./update_requirements.sh` for short - it contains the three above pip commands for updating and installing the requirements!' %}
 Warning: if you don't update package names and versions next time you or anybody else tries to use this project in another environment its code might not work.
 Worse, it might *seem to* work, but does so incorrectly.